p18e3/Do-it-Right-EF_ConcurrencyHandling/README.md

 ### (2) Delete conflict
 > One or more users try to update a dataset, which meanwhile has been deleted by another user.

+A delete conflict happens by the same constellation as seen in the Update Conflict above.
+The difference is that a Delete Conflict happens by the fact that the changes on the loaded entity should be committed back to the database, where the entity does not exist anymore.

 <p align="center">
   <img src="https://github.com/p18e3/Do-it-Right-EF_ConcurrencyHandling/blob/master/DeleteConflict.png" />
 </p>